Melbourne Street Art and Illustration Through Street Collector

 Is this a city mural guide?

-No. It is a collector-focused guide anchored to artists in the Street Collector roster.
+No. It stays anchored to artists in the Street Collector roster.

 Where should I start?